Your Cat Needs Attention? Here's What She'll Do to Get It.

-When a cat wants attention, she'll pull out all the stops until she gets what she wants.
-And although yours has her own personality, she probably exhibits some of the somewhat needy cat behavior that resonates with all feline lovers, such as lying on her back for a belly rub or gently pawing at your arm.
+When a cat wants attention, they'll pull out all the stops until they get what they want.
+Although your cat will have their own personality, they will probably exhibit some of the somewhat needy cat behaviours that resonate with all feline lovers, such as lying on their back for a belly rub or gently pawing at your arm.

-And if that doesn't work she has a lot more tricks up her fur, such as these seven classic moves guaranteed to distract you:
+If that doesn't work they have a lot more tricks up their fur, such as these seven classic moves guaranteed to distract you:

-A cat's main method of communication is her meow, the pitch and tones of which change depending on what she's trying to tell you.
-If you're home doing something other than focusing on her, for example, she may start with a quiet but persistent meow that sounds similar to a newborn's cry.
-Then she'll move on to a loud screech that'll have you running to her side, or to the other room, only to find her sitting there with an innocent "Who, me?" look on her face.
+A cat's main method of communication is the meow, the pitch and tone of which change depending on what they’re trying to tell you.
+If you're home doing something other than focusing on them, they may start with a quiet but persistent meow that sounds similar to a newborn's cry.
+Then move on to a loud screech that'll have you running to their side, or to the other room, only to find them sitting there with an innocent "Who, me?" look on their face.